Did you know?

 As with most terriers, he will stand his ground against other dogs, and will benefit from early training and socialization.
 He is intelligent and learns quickly but can be stubborn.

 Alert, determined, and inquisitive, the Smooth Fox Terrier needs a confident leader with a loving but firm and consistent hand.
+They are game little dogs and always ready for anything.
+The explorer Richard E. Byrd frequently took his Smooth Fox Terrier, Igloo, with him on his trips to Antarctica.

 This is an active breed who needs lots of off-leash exercise and so is happiest in a home with a large fenced yard.